Jones tosses 3 TDs, Mayfield hurt as Pats beat Browns 45-7

 A few minutes later, he left the game and was replaced by Case Keenum, who was sacked on back-to-back plays.
 Mayfield visited the sideline medical tent and later limped out.
 He remained on the sideline for the rest of the game.

+Mayfield said an X-ray after the game showed no structural damage.
+He said he expects to play next week.

+“Gotta find a way to get as healthy as possible,” Mayfield said.
+“Pretty beat up right now.
+It was just an awkward hit and landing.
+So, we’ll see.
+Day by day.”

-The Patriots’ offense didn’t seem to miss a beat without running back Damien Harris (concussion), scoring on all four possessions in the first half to take a 24-7 lead.
+The Patriots’ offense did just fine without running back Damien Harris (concussion), scoring on all four possessions in the first half to take a 24-7 lead.

 Stevenson’s big day came after he missed practice all week while in concussion protocol.